gitmachtl/scripts/cardano/mainnet/README.md

    "lastAction": "created Asset-File"
    }
    ```
-   > **You can find more details about the parameters [here](#nativeasset-information-file-policynameassetnameasset---for-your-own-nativeassets)**<br>*:warning: Don't edit the file below the **--- DO NOT EDIT BELOW THIS LINE !!! ---** line.*
+   > **You can find more details about the parameters [here](#nativeasset-information-file-policynameassetnameasset---for-your-own-nativeassets)**<br>*⚠️ Don't edit the file below the **--- DO NOT EDIT BELOW THIS LINE !!! ---** line.*

 1. Save the AssetFile.

 1. Run ```./12a_genAssetMeta.sh assets/mypolicy.SUPERTOKEN``` again to produce the special JSON file for the Registration

-1. The special file was created, in this example it would be a file with the name<br>**aeaab6fa86997512b4f850049148610d662b5a7a971d6e132a0940626d795375706572546f6b656e.json**<br>:warning: Do not rename the file!
+1. The special file was created, in this example it would be a file with the name<br>**aeaab6fa86997512b4f850049148610d662b5a7a971d6e132a0940626d795375706572546f6b656e.json**<br>⚠️ Do not rename the file!

 1. Go to https://github.com/cardano-foundation/cardano-token-registry and clone the Repo into your own Repo
    > The TokenRegistryServer for the Public-Testnet is: https://github.com/input-output-hk/metadata-registry-testnet